Allan-gitrepos/My_resume/README.md

 - Created **production-grade Shiny web applications** for interactive data analysis and visualization and; expertise in dependency management tools like Golem for scalable deployment.
 - **Machine learning model** building for image classification/segmentation tasks; trained CNNs and other deep learning architectures in R, Python (PyCharm).
 - **Multivariate data analysis** of large-scale omics datasets including genomics, phenomics and metabolomics using cutting-edge bioinformatics tools.
 - Experience with analysis of **next-generation sequencing** data including quality control, read mapping, variant calling, expression quantification, metagenomic profiling, and associated statistical analysis using standard workflows in R and Python.
-Understanding challenges with pipelining and integrating variant, gene and pathway associations from large-scale genomic projects.
 - **Advanced visualization** for multi-dimensional biological data through Circos, ggtree, ggtreeextra, Cytoscape and other platforms.

 **Additional Skills:**